theNewDynamic/oregonsadventurecoast.com/content/adventure/state-parks-and-national-lands.md

   description: Visit State Parks & National Lands during your trip to the Oregon Coast.
     Waterfalls, wooded river trails, ocean cliffs, & beach-side options create a one-of-a-kind experience!
-  title: Oregon Coast Trips - State Parks/National Lands | Oregon's Adventure Coast
+  title: Oregon Coast Trips - State Parks/National Lands

 ---
 **_Note: As of May 29, 2020, State Parks in the Coos Bay Area re-opened to day use and some overnight camping at Sunset Bay State Park (begins on June 9th).
 Reservations for camping are required - call 800-452-5687.
 Walk ups will not be accepted.
 Shower facilities will remain closed but restrooms are open._**